Our history

 Implementation of the first shelters

-Production of components began in several factories across Sweden and northern Europe, and the team delivered the first 10,000 shelters to UNHCR operations.
-UNHCR implemented shelters in Saharan Africa and the Middle East, as well as in southern Europe, where refugees arrived in the thousands every day to escape war in Syria, Afghanistan and Iraq.
+Component production began in several factories across Sweden and northern Europe, and the team delivered the first 10,000 shelters to UNHCR operations.
+UNHCR implemented shelters in Saharan Africa, the Middle East, and southern Europe, where refugees arrived in the thousands every day to escape war in Syria, Afghanistan, and Iraq.

 2013